 The operation of lithium-ion batteries involves the exchange of lithium ions between a positive electrode (cathode) and a negative electrode (anode) during charge and discharge cycles.
 Cathodes are made up of bonded alloy particles capable of attracting lithium ions onto aluminum foil; anodes consist of graphite particles glued onto copper foil.
 This bonding, or binder, function of the active particles is key to the efficient performance of batteries.

-Kynar® PVDF electrode binders & separator coatings
+Kynar® PVDF electrode binders and separator coatings

 Electrode binders and separator coatings are critical to the performance and safety of lithium-ion batteries.
 For many years, Arkema has been a pioneer in lithium ion battery innovation.
-The Kynar® HSV series for electrode binders and Kynar® LBG series for separator coatings have become global references for extreme durability in batteries.
+The Kynar® HSV series for electrode binders and Kynar® LBG series for separator coatings have become global reference products for extreme durability in batteries.